yulluone/y.u.l.l.u/content/index.md

 ---achievements
-- number: A+ Design
+- number: a+ designs
   text: Captivate Your Audience
-- number: Custom
+- number: custom
   text: To Your Business Needs
-- number: Lifetime
+- number: a+ seo
-  text: Software Support
+  text: Outrank Competitors
-- number: SEO
+- number: a lifetime
-  text: To Outrank Competitors
+  text: Of Software Support

 ---